Ahmed-AG/k8s-quick-start-tutorial/task2.md

 - Selectors: Often used in conjunction with services or controllers to define how resources are associated or targeted.
 - Annotations: Additional information or metadata that can be added to the resource for various purposes like documentation, tooling, etc.

+We have three configuration files being used for this tutorial.
+You can find them [here](./example1-mongoApp/)

 # Build a sample application
 In this example, we will build a sample application that consists of the following:
 - A MongoDB as the back end and.
 Accessable only for the front end and consists of one Pod